 How many people do you regularly hang with who spend most of their time criticizing everything you do, from the clothes you wear to your career choices.

 Or maybe a certain friend who seems to always have the perfect compliments for you, backhandedly.

-The people you keep around—and sadly this includes some family—can suck up every ounce of good energy you carry.
-In their defense, and in some cases, they may not realize their ways—but you do—and you have the power to act and to react!
+The people you keep around [and sadly this includes some family] can suck every ounce of good energy you carry.
+In their defense, and in some cases, they may not even realize their ways—but you do—and you have the power to act and to react!